Adult PANS PANDAS GivingTuesday story

 Kristen Campbell is a freelance writer living in Calgary, Alberta, Canada.
 Kristen grew up with PANDAS and experienced a second onset of PANS as an adult.
 She has agreed to share reflections on her experience with the Inflamed Brain Alliance community to help spread understanding of the challenges of living with these disorders.
 Thanks to Kristen for her heartfelt and honest account of these disorders.

-What is the most frustrating part about dealing with PANDAS/PANS?
+Q: What is the most frustrating part about dealing with PANDAS/PANS?

-There’s no ‘happy ending’ to my childhood onset story — PANDAS was never brought up as an option.
+A: There’s no ‘happy ending’ to my childhood onset story — PANDAS was never brought up as an option.
 This was around 2000/2001, and the research was just coming out.
 I did CBT and lots of exposure therapy, where I learned to go to a restaurant and sit through a movie without running away.
 Somehow they even taught me how to stop clearing my throat, which is sort of impressive now that I think about it!

 The CBT helped me to function in school.
 But I was awkward, clumsy, and forgetful.
 I was surrounded by teachers who were unsupportive, if not outright unkind.
 I learned to tell therapists what they wanted to hear, because what I was feeling didn’t seem to be the right answer.
 I learned to mask my symptoms and myself, closing myself off to everyone around me.
 Inside, I was frustrated and angry.